snowplow/documentation/docs/try-snowplow/accessing-and-querying-your-try-snowplow-data/index.md

 ## Querying your data

-Like Snowplow BDP, Try Snowplow encourages you to connect your your BI or query tool of choice to access the database and query your data.
+Like Snowplow BDP, Try Snowplow encourages you to connect your data visualization or query tool of choice to access the database and query your data.

 You can either copy a sample query from the console tutorial, [check out the Recipes](/docs/recipes/index.md) or start exploring your data with your own queries.

 ### Example: Querying your data in Supersest / Preset

-You can access the PostgreSQL trial database using your preferred BI or SQL query tool.
+You can access the PostgreSQL trial database using your preferred data visualization or SQL query tool.
-If you don’t have permissions to create a new connection in your BI tool, you can use [Preset](https://preset.io/) which is built on the popular open source project, Superset and has a 14 day free trial.
+If you don’t have permissions to create a new connection in your data visualization tool, you can use [Preset](https://preset.io/) which is built on the popular open source project, Superset and has a 14 day free trial.

 The steps to connect, access and visualize data are below.